avlo/hitopbtc/README.md

 $ mvn spring-boot:run
 ```

-webserver on localhost:8080 will start and both web-app & bitcoin testnet logs will echo to console.
+webserver on localhost:8080 will start and both web-app & crypto-specific testnet logs will echo to console.

-bitcoinj and spvchain files:
+for exampke, bitcoinj and spvchain files:

 ```
-monitor-service-testnet
+bitcoin-monitor-service-testnet
-monitor-service-testnet.spvchain
+bitcoin-monitor-service-testnet.spvchain
-monitor-service-testnet.wallet
+bitcoin-monitor-service-testnet.wallet
 ```

 will be created and once spvchain load is completed (which can take some time on slow connections), console will display the following: